moosejaw/google-books-downloader/README.md

 # Google Books Downloader
 This tool downloads the contents of a Google books preview to a collection of `.png` files.
 These images can then be converted into `.pdf` files using tools such as [this one](https://png2pdf.com/).
+Use this responsibly!

 It runs in Python 3.x.